Looking to list your PhD opportunities? Log in here.

 This project is no longer listed on FindAPhD.com and may not be available.

-Click here to search FindAPhD.com for PhD studentship opportunitiesAbout the Project
+Click here to search FindAPhD.com for PhD studentship opportunities

-Despite the alarmingly increasing number of knife-operated incidents reported to occur in urban public spaces globally, the knowledge gaps are identified in perceptions of knife crime as a different type of crime.
-Police have identified the main hotspots of violent crime in general, but there are limited studies on the specific urban design traits of the loci that characterise these hotspots.
-Although several agents that contribute to knife-crime activity are investigated, research for its prevention and reduction has not included a systematic and thorough analysis and understanding of the spatial conditions of the reported crime scenes.
-There is a knowledge gap in the potential of smart technologies to enhance knife-crime prevention.
-There are recent studies showcasing how frequent patrolling alone can reduce crime in specific localities.
-The above lead to the hypotheses that: a. the (re)design of the crime loci is a critical factor, b. the full deployment of social media, Internet of Things (IoT) and data could drastically improve the situation.
+Despite the alarmingly increasing number of knife-operated incidents reported to occur in public spaces, mostly in big cities around the world, gaps in knowledge are identified in perceptions of knife crime as a different type of crime.
+Police have identified the main hotspots of violent crime in general3, but there are limited studies on the specific urban design traits of the loci that characterise these hotspots.
+Moreover, although several agents that contribute to knife-crime activity are investigated, research for its prevention and reduction has not included a systematic and thorough analysis and understanding of the spatial conditions of the reported crime scenes.
+Moreover, there is a gap of knowledge in the potential of smart technologies to enhance knife-crime prevention.
+There have been recent studies showcasing how frequent patrolling alone can reduce crime in specific localities4.
+The above lead to the hypotheses that

 HotSpot Policing is a well-established technique utilised by law enforcement organizations to identify high crime areas.
 Risk Terrain Modelling (RTM) added further context to Hotspots by identifying 'risky' areas based on the placement of various commercial enterprises - pawnbrokers, liquor stores, 24/7 shops, abandoned buildings, mixed vs pure commercial or residential planning systems, materiality, lighting qualities, escape routes.
 Crime Prevention Through Environmental Design (CPTED) is a long-established practice within the construction and architectural industries.
 At the intersection of RTM and CPTED there is an opportunity to identity a novel approach to reducing violent crime.
 Effectively managing or removing elements that contribute to the 'Place' from the Problem Analysis Triangle which built on the Routine Activity Theory.

-- Collect the existing details of the crimes and map the spatial qualities of knife-crime prone urban areas (hotspots as identified by the police),
+O1.
+Map the spatial qualities of knife-crime prone urban areas (hotspots as identified by the police),

-- Propose design guidelines for safe and resilient urban spaces (risk terrain modelling and escape route design) for safer urban neighbourhoods,
+O3.
+Propose design guidelines for safe and resilient urban spaces (risk terrain modelling and escape route design) for safer urban neighbourhoods,

 The research will provide important inputs to policing initiatives, local authorities to redesign public spaces, and instantiate interdisciplinary research on the subject.
 The PhD will develop urban design guidelines to reduce knife crime by mapping natural and human-made aspects of knife crime hotspots and integrating these into multiagency environmental modelling.